Last updated May 2023

 Ground signals for Brighton Road

 From the modest amount of research I’ve done (mostly trawling through the Signalling Record Society books on LBSCR signalling) it appears the Brighton didn’t have a consistent approach to the use of ground signals.
 Some locations appear to have a minimalist approach, whilst in other places it seems that virtually every move is signalled.
-I’ve opted for the latter for Brighton Road, and have ground signals either side of cross-overs, and for entry and exit to both yards.
-(The exit from the goods yard is controlled by a shunt ahead arm, allowing trains to leave from the yard, up to the starter).
+I opted for the latter for Brighton Road, and had ground signals either side of cross-overs, and for entry and exit to both yards.
+(The exit from the goods yard was controlled by a shunt ahead arm, allowing trains to leave from the yard, up to the starter).

 The second diagram shows two additional switches and associated diodes (S3, D3 and S4, D4).
-These switches are micro-switches attached to the motor gearbox, and are actuated by a lever (a long bolt) fixed to the motor spindle.
-When the signal is in the middle of its travel, both S3 and S4 are closed, and current will flow through whichever one it can (ie the one with the diode in the same direction as switch S1).
+These were micro-switches attached to the motor gearbox, and actuated by a lever (a long bolt) fixed to the motor spindle.
+With the signal in the middle of its travel, both S3 and S4 are closed, and current will flow through whichever one it can (ie the one with the diode in the same direction as switch S1).
 When the motor gets to one end of its travel, and opens one of the microswitches (S4 in the diagram) the motor will stop, because current cannot flow through diode D1, and the opposing diode D3.
 However, if the main switch S1 is reversed, then current can again flow (but with opposite polarity through D2 and D4) and the motor will run in reverse until switch S3 is opened by the movement of the motor.
 I have used a small resistor to step down the voltage to about 3-4V.

 The photos show the micro-switches attached to the motor, and the assembly with brackets added to fit it under the base-board.
-The motor shaft is connected to the signal using a short piece of flexible tube.
+The motor shaft was connected to the signal using a short piece of flexible tube.

 The final two photos shows a ground signal above and below the baseboard.